Meon Valley Federation

 Authorised absences

-Amendments to the Education (Pupil Registration) (England) Regulations 2006 make clear that head teachers may not grant any leave of absence during term time for the purpose of a family holiday unless there are exceptional circumstances.
+Amendments to the Education (Pupil Registration) (England) Regulations 2006 make clear that head teachers may not grant any leave of absence during term time for the purpose of a family holiday.

-Applications for approved leave of absence during the school term should be made in writing to the head teacher using the form below:
+Applications for approved leave of absence during the school term should be made in writing to the head teacher.
+A request for absence form can be obtained from the school office.

 Unauthorised absences